Original story on tv-bee, re-posted Lily Tredwell, July 2021

 27. Finnish Mindfulness

-“I was an exchange student in Finland and for the first week there I felt that people are super unfriendly.
-You smile at them and say “good morning, how are you?” they give you a “good morning” back and that’s it.”
+“I was an exchange student in Finland and for the first week there I felt that people were super unfriendly.
+You smile at them and say “Good morning, how are you?” they give you a “Good morning” back and that’s it.”
 “It took me a month to realize that they are actually super nice people.
 They don’t engage in conversations much not because they are rude but because they are mindful.
-They are just ok with silence, keeping distance, and respecting your private space.”
+They are just ok with silence, keeping their distance, and respecting your private space.”

 28. Vacation